Chaudhary Nisar Ali Khan: Early career

-Political life

 1985–1993

 He was first elected to the National Assembly in the 1985 general election from constituency NA-52 (Rawalpindi-III).
 He was re-elected to the National Assembly from the same constituency in the 1988 general election on the Islami Jamhoori Ittehad ticket.
 He was then appointed as the Federal Minister for Science and Technology.
 After getting re-elected for the third time to the National Assembly in the 1990 general election on the Islami Jamhoori Ittehad ticket from constituency NA-52 (Rawalpindi-III), Khan was made the Federal Minister for Petroleum and Natural Resources and Provincial Coordinator, where he served from 1990 to 1993 during the first government of Sharif.
 He was re-elected to the national assembly for the fourth time in the 1993 general election from constituency NA-52 (Rawalpindi-III).

 1993–2002

 He was re-elected to the National Assembly for the fifth time in the 1997 general election from constituency NA-52 (Rawalpindi-III) and was for the second time appointed as the Federal Minister for Petroleum and Natural Resources, where he served until he was dismissed in October 1999 after the coup d'état when then Chief of Army Staff, Pervez Musharraf, overthrew the elected government of Sharif.
 Khan was placed under house arrest for many weeks.
 It was during his tenure as Member of the National Assembly, he became the most powerful man in PML-N after Nawaz Sharif.
 Khan was also among Sharif's loyalists who kept the PML-N alive during the Musharraf rule.
 Musharraf was reportedly appointed as the Chief of Army Staff on the recommendation of Khan.

 Khan was re-elected to the National Assembly for the sixth time in the 2002 general election from constituency NA-52 (Rawalpindi-III).
 However, he lost the election in constituency NA-53 (Rawalpindi-IV).